 Hartig, F., Minunno, F., and Paul, S. (2019).
 BayesianTools: General-Purpose MCMC and SMC Samplers and Tools for Bayesian Statistics.
 R package version 0.1.7. https://CRAN.R-project.org/package=BayesianTools

-This is step 5 in making a climate model based on our insights of how trees actively contribute to the cooling capcacity of the Earth.
-In this step we added the reflection of sun energy by Clouds Present the temperature of the Earth is 288 Kelvin.
-Without Earth would be 255 Kelvin.
-So the energ
+This is step 4 in making a climate model based on our insights of how trees actively contribute to the cooling capcacity of the Earth.
+In this step we added the absorption of Sun Energy by the atmosphere via water vapor.
+50% of this energy is radiated to Earth and 50% back into space.
+We have mad

 With Our-Green-Spine we have discovered new insights how trees / forest / green structures are part of the managing system of controlling the temperature of our Earth via their cooling capacity by using water and influencing the water cycle.
 We want to translate our insights in a climate model.
 People who to join us please send an email to marcel.planb@gmail.com.